wisnia87r/The-Orange-Disk-/README.md

 It provides a simple, controller-friendly interface to play games directly from an external USB optical drive or to create digital backups (`.iso` or `.bin/.cue`) on your device.

+## Project Status

+This is an early development version created by a passionate hobbyist in their free time.
+While fully functional for PS1 and PS2 discs, please consider it a work in progress.

+Future support for other disc-based consoles may be considered if there is enough community interest and as time and resources permit.
+Your feedback and contributions are highly appreciated!

 ## Features

 - **Play Directly from Disc**: Launch PS1 (DuckStation) or PS2 (PCSX2) games directly from the disc.